MBBS, MS - Ophthalmology, DO

 Medical Registration Verified

 Dr. Pratik Sen is a Ophthalmologist/ Eye Surgeon in Alwarpet, Chennai and has an experience of 26 years in this field.
 Dr. Pratik Sen practices at Apollo Spectra Hospital in Alwarpet, Chennai.
 He completed MBBS from B J Medical College Ahemdabad in 1992,MS - Ophthalmology from B J Medical College Ahemdabad in 1996 and DO from Gujarat University, India in 1994.
 He is a member of Tamilnadu Medical Council.
-Some of the services provided by the doctor are: Retinal Diseases,Oculoplastic Surgery,Laser Procedures for Retinal Diseases,Diabetic Retinopathy Screening/ Treatment and Astigmatism etc.
+Some of the services provided by the doctor are: LASIK Eye Surgery,Laser Procedures for Retinal Diseases,Lasik for Glasses Removal,Retina Examination and Retinal Diseases etc.

 1 clinic for General Consultation